 100 Ways to Help Others Even If You’re Not Rich

-When we talk of helping others, the first thing we usually think of is giving them material things or making cash donations.
-But there are a lot of ways to help others that don’t involve spending money.
+When discussing helping others, we usually think of giving them material things or donating cash.
+But there are many ways to help others that don’t involve spending money.

 - Donate old clothes and shoes.